ewebtechsuk/savirix/README.md

 After the workflow finishes, the state file `.ftp-deploy-sync-state.json` stored on the server keeps future deployments fast by syncing only changed files.
 Clean up any old log files or caches in `storage/` directly on the server if required—the workflow omits them from uploads.

+> **Hostinger tip:** If your shared plan does not expose a global `composer` command, SSH into the server and run `./deploy_hostinger.sh` from the project root after each pull.
+The script now bootstraps a local `composer.phar`, installs dependencies, and clears the caches so the public site won't fall back to a generic HTTP 500 error.

 ## Setting up in the Codex environment